-7. If you have more than one device registered to your mydlink account, you can tap Device List (in the top-left corner) and you will be prompted to select the device you wish to use.
+7. If you have more than one device registered to your mydlink account, this will be displayed in the device list and you will be prompted to select the device you wish to use from this page.

-Note: A red wireless icon indicates that your router's network environment may not be optimal for streaming media and you may experience slow downs or otherwise degraded performance.
+Note: If you see a red wireless icon, your router's network environment may not be suitable for a direct network connection and you may experience slow network speeds.

-Using mydlink SharePort on a local network:
+Using mydlink SharePort in a local network: